azuredevcollege/trainingdays/day3/challenges/challenge-1.md

     },
 ```

-Now let's use the commands below (if you chose a different name for your resource group, please adjust the command):
+Now let's use the commands below (if you chose a different name for your resource group, please adjust the command) <br>
+For the second command you will copy **<YOUR_NEW_ACCOUNT_NAME>** from the portal once the Cosmos DB is successfully created:

 ```shell
 $ az deployment group create --resource-group adc-cosmos-db-rg \